kencoken/enceval-toolkit/README.md

     encoder.max_comps = 500;
     encoder.norm_type = 'l2';

-and then pass the encoder thus instantiated to the `dstest' function as before.
+and then pass the encoder thus instantiated to the `dstest` function as before.
 We have replaced an instance of the VQEncoder class with the LLCEncoder class - this is all that is required to change encoding method.
 Some classes also have additional properties which can be set.
-For example, for the LLCEncoder class it is also possible to specify the `beta' parameter as follows:
+For example, for the LLCEncoder class it is also possible to specify the `beta` parameter as follows:

     encoder.beta = 1e-4;

 A set of default values is provided for all parameters in each class.
-For further details, refer to the class definitions in the `+featpipem' subfolder.
-Examples of how to call the code with the locality-constrained linear coding and kernel codebook methods can be found in the enceval-toolkit directory (`llcdemo.m' and `kcbdemo.m' respectively).
+For further details, refer to the class definitions in the `+featpipem` subfolder.
+Examples of how to call the code with the locality-constrained linear coding and kernel codebook methods can be found in the enceval-toolkit directory (`llcdemo.m` and `kcbdemo.m` respectively).

-`llcdemo.m' and `kcbdemo.m' also demonstrate how to scan for an optimal SVM c parameter (when setting `scancparam' to true).
-Once the result files for multiple values of the c parameter have been generated, use the `findbestperf' function in the `utility' subdirectory to find the result file (and thus the c parameter) which offers the best performance.
+`LLCdemo.m` and `KCBdemo.m` also demonstrate how to scan for an optimal SVM c parameter (when setting `bCrossValSVM` to true).
+Once the result files for multiple values of the c parameter have been generated, use the `findbestperf` function in the `utility` subdirectory to find the result file (and thus the c parameter) which offers the best performance.

-vi.
-NOTES ON PERFORMANCE
+Notes on Performance
 -------------------------

 For the example code provided with the toolkit, normalization of